Gandhi has said, “Happiness is when what you think, what you say, and what you do are in harmony.”

 Journaling each day can be life-changing.
 It is one of the best habits you can build.

-It can be so healing and insightful to write down your feelings and thoughts and then go back at a later date and read them over.
+It can be so healing and insightful to write down your feelings and thoughts around your adoption experience and then go back at a later date and read them over.

 Feeling overwhelmed with emotion and need a way to vent?
 Journaling is an extremely beneficial way to express your deepest and private thoughts.

-Writing can be an extremely therapeutic way to come to terms of acceptance with some of the really painful and traumatic times in our lives.
+Writing can be an extremely therapeutic way to come to terms of acceptance with some of the really painful and traumatic times in our lives like the adoption experience.
 It is beneficial in removing mental blocks and allows you to utilize all of your brain cells at one time.

 How does it do that?
 The left side of your brain is activated which frees the right side to create.